3D printing in construction: what are the benefits?

 Most building firms operate on relatively thin profit margins.
 The investment needed to use 3D printing designs on a widespread basis would be enormous.

 - Will customers see it as a gimmick?

 3D printed houses, offices, shops or other structures are often impressive to look at.
 But, would most people really want to live or work in one?
 Many people remain culturally attached to buildings made from bricks.
 Other technologies such as prefabricated homes have also gathered attention in the past but failed to catch on despite often being cheaper than the existing norm.

 - Difficulties of integration with other components

 3D printers are good at following unique and interesting designs.
-Nevertheless, if you want a building which incorporates a variety of media or which has various elements which don’t lend themselves to 3D printing, it would be hard to incorporate a 3D printer into the construction process.
+Nevertheless, if you want a building which incorporates a variety of media or has various elements which don’t lend themselves to 3D printing, it would be hard to incorporate a 3D printer into the construction process.

 How might 3D printing integrate with construction?

 There is now solid evidence showing that 3D printing is credible and applicable in the construction sector, and it is likely that the technology will start to be seen more and more in the industry in the coming years.

 How far these machines end up being used on-site, or whether they remain largely a tool for pre-fabrication, remains to be seen.
 But, for the right kind of project, it seems reasonable to expect 3D printers will join the arsenal of tools available to builders.

 PlanRadar was founded in 2013 and provides innovative mobile-first software solutions to the construction and real estate industries.
 Our app is available on all iOS, Android and Windows devices and has helped more than 7,000 customers in over 44 countries to digitise their workflow.
 Learn more about the app here.